 How old is my dog in dog years?

-Something nearly all dog owners wonder is how old their dog would be if they were a human.
+Nearly all dog owners sometimes wonder how old their dog would be if they were a human.
 There are lots of different theories about this, but just how do you work it out?

 How old is my dog in dog years?